VOL. IV - CHAPTER 2

 • Harriett Veness.
 Born 1801 in Pembury.
 Harriett married Adam Wimshurst on 15 August 1822 at St Sepulchre.
 They had four sons (see above).
 Harriett died in 1832.

-Also mentioned was son-in-law Stephen Sawyer (see above).
+Also mentioned in Benjamin's will was son-in-law Stephen Sawyer (see above).
 Benjamin Veness had been buried in the Old Churchyard of St Peters, Pembury on 31 January 1827.

 Already it can be seen that there was considerable movement between the parishes of Brightling and Wartling, although the villages are about seven miles apart as the crow flies.
 It is a misconceptions that people used not to move, although their movement was more localised, with people rarely moving more than 10 miles.
 Even in Tudor/Stuart times, most people moved at least once in their lifetime, but in an area bounded by their local market town.